fabriziosalmi/trinity/REFACTORING_ANNOUNCEMENT.md

-# 🎉 Trinity Core v0.6.0 - Production-Ready Architecture
+# 🎉 Trinity Core v0.6.0 - Enterprise Architecture Refactoring

 ## 🚀 Major Refactoring Complete

-Trinity Core has undergone a comprehensive architectural refactoring to achieve **production-ready, enterprise-grade quality**.
+Trinity Core has undergone a comprehensive architectural refactoring to achieve **enterprise-grade quality**.
 This release addresses all critical code quality, maintainability, and scalability concerns.

 ## ✅ What's New in v0.6.0